Home | Photo Gallery | Bio | Blog | Articles | In The Works | My Favorite Haunts

 “Miss, I don’t know who you are, but I’m burying my wife.”
 Irene’s Morty had a voice like gravel, no doubt hoarse from weeping.
 His plump face crumpled, then steadied.
 “I don’t have any money, and I’d appreciate it if you moved along.”

 He thought I was a either a hooker or a vagrant!
 That’s what dressing funky could get you - totally typecast.
-Either my heavy mascara and dark red lipstick branded me a vamp, or my waifish build and vintage clothes labeled me a beggar.
+Either my heavy mascara and dark red lipstick branded me a vamp, or my vintage clothes labeled me a beggar.
 Which was it?
 Desperate to get Irene’s message over with, I blurted, “The rain in Spain falls mainly on the plain.”

 Morty’s eyes widened.
 “Are you all right, Miss?”